 Two plans produced by Mayor Garcetti's administration, Resilient Los Angeles and the Green New Deal (Sustainability pLAn), recognize climate change as a real threat and have prioritized the need to build the capacity of individual families and businesses to prepare for and recover from emergency events and build long-term financial security.
 Long-term response networks and recovery strategies are key to keeping local communities safe.
 There is a need to modernize aging infrastructure for the future, and develop ways to provide more safe and affordable housing to improve the economic security of Angelenos.
 The most recent strategies involve further empowering and engaging neighborhoods and organizations to foster local resilience and social cohesion.
-More information on how the City is building resilience can be found in the Resilient LA and Green New Deal Plans.
+Additional background information on how the City is building resilience can be found in the Resilient LA and Green New Deal Plans.
+Policy language developed through these planning efforts has been directly incorporated into Chapter 3 of the subject Safety Element, particularly Objective 1.2.